Traveling with a pet?

 If yes, what treatments and when must they be given? (some countries require your pet to be de-wormed prior to travel!)

-6. When must a physical exam of the pet(s) be performed prior to travel? (this is commonly
+6. When must a physical exam of the pet(s) be performed prior to travel?
+(Most countries require the pet to be examined within 10 days of travel.
+Again, it is EXTREMELY important you verify this information BEFORE making your appointment).

 1. Check with your airline to determine what requirements they have, if any.
 Airlines may have separate and additional requirements from those of your destination country.
 If you intend to bring your pet back into the U.S., there may be certain re-entry requirements, depending on where you traveled.
 You should plan for them now.
 See the pet import section for details.